 Rising prices effectively help developers by creating more favourable buying conditions and supporting an increase in construction jobs.
 The psychological effect on new and existing homeowners should also not be underestimated, when the value of their investments goes up or when they have more power to borrow.

 The RBA will now have to wait and see whether increased consumer spending can reenergise Australia’s flagging economy or whether interest rate cuts will restore the country’s housing market.

-How the big banks are reacting
+How the big banks are reacting to falling interest rates

 Despite Treasurer Josh Frydenberg urging the big banks to pass on the rate cuts in full, the major banks are not showing the same generosity they did for the 50 basis points of cuts in June.